ACW1/hitchens/_drafts/the-arnolfini-reunion.md

 The chaperon will surely become unbalanced.
 There was already more chaperon on the man's left – *sinister* – side.
 Without the force for good on the man's right side, the snorting beast's share of the chaperon will increase.
 And without the corrective force of the *patte*, although weakened, the red monster will have greater freedom to act beastly.
 So, does the loss of the 'no longer very Holy Trinity' in the *patte* mean that the man has lost his mind?
 If the chaperon does reflect what goes on in his head he must become mentally unbalanced if the *patte* is pushed into space.
 Will the wormbird be the man's only hope for recovery then?

 And what will happen to the little crocodile?
 His darkening will cause the rift, but it will also mean that he will become part of the background darkness.
 Part of... a bigger crocodile!
-Just like the whale-shaped Leviathan in the Arnolfini signature was supposedly formed by numerous little tadpole Leviathans, the little crocodile may add himself to the bigger croc.
+Just like the whale-shaped Leviathan in the Arnolfini signature was supposedly formed by numerous little tadpole Leviathans, the little crocodile may add himself to the bigger one.
 And... give it a red eye!

+{% include image.html
+            img="../../../../assets/images/arnolfini/Portret-met-lijst.jpg"
+            title="Portret met lijst"
+            class="image-center"
+            caption="The beastly yoke" %}

+The complete picture, including its original gilded frame, gives a better idea of the black beast that is liable to rest on the man's shoulders.
+The crocolilesque head is above his right shoulder, and the loosened *patte* will 'animate' it by becoming its eye.
+Just like the little G-bird animated the signature devil by becoming his mouth.
+This was the result of the J giving the ghost.
+The possible departure of the *patte* bird could be a similar event.

+Still, it doesn't make the beastly yoke complete.
+The head-shaped black above the right shouder has to connect with the darkness above the left shoulder in order to give this Leviathan something of a body.
+Oddly, this doom scenario is prevented by the big, bad *cornette* bird.
+Its head touches the top of the painting and keeps the black masses divided.
+For now.
+If the growing darkness can separate the *patte* from the chaperon, the same darkness can flatten the *cornette* bird's head.
+The darkness has already penetrated its big, evil eye.
+If the *cornette* bird represents the spirit that rules the man at the depicted moment, the crushing of its head by the leviathanic darkness will mean an even further spiritual/mental degradation.
+Eventually the whole chaperon may darken and become like the man's jacket (or whatever it is called). [omdraaien]

+[d verbindt nagel en bontklauw?]
 [zwart omcirkelt patte, zoals snavel pattevogel pupil van oog probeert te omcirkelen]

 [patte anders dan eerder gedacht; probeert krokodil te verlichten maar loopt kans op verduistering en afscheiding van chaperon -- dan wordt patte oog van grote achtergrondkrok / neusgat-O is deel van A(nima?)]